 The Three Questions

-The following was adapted from a short story written by Leo Tolstoy
+The following is adapted from a collection of short stories written by Leo (War and Peace) Tolstoy.

 Back in the day, there lived an emperor who searched for a philosophy of life.
 He realized he needed wisdom to guide him and how he ruled.
 None of the religions and philosophies of the time satisfied him, so he searched for a philosophy that was rooted in the experience of life.